 When I was learning to identify plants, the leaves of boxelder used to trip me up.
-The leaves of this tree looked so much like poison ivy to me.
-There are a few key features that can help you tell the difference between these two plants.
+To me, they looked so much like poison ivy.
+However, there are a few key features that can help you tell the difference between these two plants.

 The leaves and leaflets of these two plants have a similar appearance.
-While poison ivy (Toxicodendron radicans) has three leaves, boxelder (Acer negundo) often has 3 leaflets but it may have as many as 7.
+While poison ivy (Toxicodendron radicans) has three leaves, box elder (Acer negundo) often has three leaflets, but it may have as many as seven.
 The leaves of both boxelder and poison ivy are serrated or lobed.

-Additionally, these two plants can be found growing in the same locations.
+Additionally, these two plants often grow in the same locations.
 Boxelder grows in disturbed areas and bottomlands, just like poison ivy.

 Differences Between Boxelder and Poison Ivy